-This creamy Chicken Salad with Grapes and Pecans is easy to throw together in advance and makes a delicious lunch or potluck dish.
+This creamy chicken salad with grapes and pecans is easy to throw together in advance and makes a delicious lunch or potluck dish.
+Enjoy the fresh flavor of this homemade chicken salad in less than ten minutes, using a handful of simple ingredients.

-My favorite hack is to always make chicken salad with rotisserie chicken.
-It is pre-cooked, easy to shred, yields the perfect amount of meat, and is exceptionally flavorful.
+My favorite hack for making this chicken salad with grapes and pecans recipe is to use rotisserie chicken.
+It is pre-cooked, easy to shred, yields the perfect amount of meat, plus it is exceptionally flavorful.
 What else could you want?

 Since the grapes are larger, I find the ideal ratio is using twice as many grapes by volume, as pecans.
 However, you can certainly adjust the amounts to fit your own tastes.